-The International Baccalaureate (IB) Diploma Programme is a two year comprehensive and rigorous academic program for academically ambitious students in Grades 11 and 12.
-The program originated in Europe in 1968 and was intended to establish a common curriculum and university entry credential for students moving from one country to another.
-There are currently over 1700 schools in over 120 countries which offer the IB Diploma Program and Charles P. Allen, with the support of the Halifax Regional Centre for Education (formerly Halifax Regional School Board) and the Education and Early Childhood Development department of Nova Scotia (formerly the Department of Education, was IB authorized in Spring 2007.
+The International Baccalaureate (IB) Diploma Programme is a two year, grades 11 and 12, comprehensive academic programme, giving students an internationally recognized education.
+The programme originated in Europe in 1968 and was intended to establish a common curriculum and university entry credential for students moving from one country to another.
+There are currently over 3,020 schools in over 146 countries which offer the IB Diploma Programme.
+Charles P. Allen (CPA) was IB authorized in Spring 2007, with the support of the Halifax Regional Centre for Education (formerly Halifax Regional School Board) and the Education and Early Childhood Development department of Nova Scotia (formerly the Department of Education).
+In June 2019, CPA celebrated 10 IB graduating classes and we are looking forward to continued celebrations every June with our graduates.

 The official IB Diploma Programme is two years, beginning in Grade 11.
 However, students considering entrance to the IB Diploma Programme are strongly suggested to enrol in CPA Pre-IB courses.
 There is a link above on this home page that explores this exciting opportunity.
 Taking CPA Pre-IB courses is not a requirement to enroll as an IB candidate.
 What is required is that a student be motivated to learn and be able to manage their time efficiently.